-The CSFM can be refined by (i) consider in the analysis the initial uncracked stiffness and by (ii) considering the actual stress-strain relationship of the reinforcement.
-By consireding these two aspects an almost perfect matching of the experimental load-deformation behaviour with CSFM is reached.
+The CSFM can be refined by considering (i) the initial uncracked stiffness in the analysis and (ii) the actual stress-strain relationship of the reinforcement.
+By considering these two aspects an almost perfect matching of the experimental load-deformation behaviour with CSFM is reached.